cxfcdcpu/Secure_data_Sharing_dashboard/README.md

 Your IP will be the format of 192.***.***.***

-Then, use terminal on your frontend folder. go to the ./src folder.
+Then, use terminal on your frontend folder (root dir).
 To change the environmental constant in the hidden file ".env" Type:

     nano .env